Washington County, Oregon: Geography

 Most of the county is in the Tualatin Valley, formed by the Tualatin Mountains to the east and north, the Chehalem Mountains to the south, and the Northern Oregon Coast Range to the west and north.
-The Tualatin River, located almost entriely within the county, flows through the Tualatin Plains.
+The Tualatin River, located almost entirely within the county, flows through the Tualatin Plains.
 The northern and western portions of the county are forested, while the remainder of the county includes urban areas, agricultural lands, and floodplains.

 Waterways

 The Tualatin River is the main river in Washington County.
 Henry Hagg Lake, southwest of Forest Grove, is the largest lake.
 The Willamette River lies to the east, the Columbia River to the northeast, and the Pacific Ocean to the west of the county.